-Type ID Type Name Description 1 RUN- Tracks the total running time of a VM per usage record period.
+Type ID Description 1 RUN- Tracks the total running time of a VM per usage record period.
 If the VM is upgraded NING_VM during the usage period, you will get a separate Usage Record for the new upgraded VM.
 2 ALLO- Tracks the total time the VM has been created to the time when it has been destroyed.
 CATED_VM This usage type is also useful in determining usage for specific templates such as Windows-based templates.
 3 IP_ADDRESS Tracks the public IP address owned by the account.
 4 NET- Tracks the total number of bytes sent by all the VMs for an account.
-Cloud.com does not WORK_BYTES SENTEntly track network traffic per VM.
+Cloud.com does not WORK_BYTES SEINFEntly track network traffic per VM.
 5 NET- Tracks the total number of bytes received by all the VMs for an account.
-Cloud.com does WORK_BYTES RECEINED y track network traffic per VM.
+Cloud.com does WORK_BYTES RECEINED track network traffic per VM.
 6 VOLUME Tracks the total time a disk volume has been created to the time when it has been de- stroyed.
 7 TEMPLATE Tracks the total time a template (either created from a snapshot or uploaded to the cloud) has been created to the time it has been destroyed.
 The size of the template is also returned.
 8 ISO Tracks the total time an ISO has been uploaded to the time it has been removed from the cloud.
 The size of the ISO is also returned.
 9 SNAPSHOT Tracks the total time from when a snapshot has been created to the time it have been destroyed.
-11 LOAD_BALANO ER a ROIIIFYOIIIIIIIIIIIII removed.
+11 LOAD_BALAN(ERACHOITHE Yotal time a load balancer policy has been created to the time it has been removed.
 Cloud.com does not track whether a VM has been assigned to a policy.
-12 PORT_FORWAR DTNGk_Rthe Fine from when a port forwarding rule was created until the time it was re- moved.
+DINGERULE Time from when a port forwarding rule was created until the time it was re- moved.
 13 NET- The time from when a network offering was assigned to a VM until it is removed.
-WORK_OFFERI 14 VPN_USERS The time from when a VPN user is created until it is removed.
+WORK_OFFERI NG 14 VPN_USERS The time from when a VPN user is created until it is removed.